 A cottage garden today is an informal design with flowers, fruit trees, herbs and vegetables growing alongside each other in an informal, almost casual way.
-They rarely include much lawn and are densely planted with the different colours just about working together without any hint of the contrived.
+They rarely include much lawn and are densely planted – with different colours just about working together – without any hint of the contrived.

-Gardens continued to develop and come the Arts and Crafts Movement of the 1880s even large houses were opting for an informal cottage garden style effect.
+Gardens continued to develop and, with the coming of the Arts and Crafts Movement of the 1880s, even large houses were opting for an informal cottage garden style effect.
 Hidcote Manor is just one example of the many wonderful gardens from this period and is well worth a visit.

 Tips on Creating a Cottage Garden

-The wide range of plants included in a cottage garden means that it’s not an easy garden to either create or maintain and does require a medium to high level of plant savvy.
-The good news is that the dense planting will help to suppress weeds and the fact that the plants are jumbled makes it less easy for pests and disease to take hold.
+The wide range of plants included in a cottage garden means that it’s not an easy garden to either create or maintain, and it does require a medium-high level of plant savvy.
+The good news is that the dense planting will help to suppress weeds and the fact that the plants are jumbled makes it less easy for pests and diseases to take hold.
 Just bear in mind that the various plants will have different needs in terms of feed, pruning, etc. and that by the nature of the type of plants included there won’t be a huge amount of winter interest.
-If that doesn’t put you off then here’s a few tips to help get your garden started:
+If that doesn’t put you off then here are a few tips to help get your garden started:

 - Use natural products and structures such as wooden fences and gates, hurdles, local bricks or stones for paths and rustic willow or wooden arches and arbours.